-The Group recognizes a financial asset or liability in the consolidated statement of financial position when it becomes a party to the contractual provisions of the instrument.
+The Group recognizes a financial asset or a financial liability in the consolidated statements of financial position when it becomes a party to the contractual provisions of the instrument.
+It determines the classification of financial assets and liabilities at initial recognition and re-evaluates this designation at every reporting date.